u8sand/docs.keycloakify.dev/context-persistence.md

 //...
 ```

-If you really want to go the extra miles and avoid having the white flash of the blank html before the `js` bundle have been evaluated [here is a snippet](https://github.com/InseeFrLab/onyxia-web/blob/e1c1f309aaa3d5f860df39ba0b75cce89c88a9de/public/index.html#L117-L166) that you can place in your `public/index.html` if you are using `powerhooks/useGlobalState`.
+If you really want to go the extra miles and avoid having the white flash of the blank html before the `js` bundle has been evaluated [here is a snippet](https://github.com/InseeFrLab/onyxia-web/blob/e1c1f309aaa3d5f860df39ba0b75cce89c88a9de/public/index.html#L117-L166) that you can place in your `public/index.html` if you are using `powerhooks/useGlobalState`.